yevhmykh/Sonab-UI/README.md

 This is project doesn't make some usefull work. :smirk:
 It's just example of my code.
 I used nickname generator to create its name. :wink:
+Maybe UI can be better...
+Well I'm not designer. :upside_down_face:

 ## But what it do? :question: